Blaine Clausell: Washington Redskins

 Clausell signed with the Washington Redskins active roster on November 7, 2016.
 He was released by the Redskins on December 2, 2016.

 Carolina Panthers

 On December 13, 2016, Clausell was signed to the Carolina Panthers' practice squad.
 He signed a reserve/future contract with the Panthers on January 2, 2017.

 On September 2, 2017, Clausell was waived by the Panthers and was signed to the practice squad the next day.
 He was promoted to the active roster on January 2, 2018.
 On August 31, 2018, Clausell was released.

 Arizona Cardinals

 On September 2, 2018, Clausell was claimed off waivers by the Arizona Cardinals.
-On October 30, he was waived.
+He made his NFL regular season debut during the 2018 season, playing in two games for the Cardinals.
+He appeared in two snaps on offense and five snaps on special teams.
+On October 30, Clausell was waived.